NBISweden/module-r-intro-dm-practices/_episodes/03-manipulating-data.md

 exercises: 15
 questions:
 - "How can I manipulate dataframes without repeating myself?"
+- "How do I save tabular data generated in R?"
 objectives:
 - "Describe the purpose of the **`dplyr`** and **`tidyr`** packages."
 - "Select certain columns in a data frame with the **`dplyr`** function